eunomia-bpf/eunomia-bpf/README.md

 you can also simply use the [ebpm-template](https://github.com/eunomia-bpf/ebpm-template) repo as a template in github, just push to it and github action can help you compile CO-RE ebpf code!

+## An Observability tool

+An observability tool use eBPFm with prometheus and OpenTelemetry exporter: [eunomia-exporter](eunomia-exporter)

 ### An ebpf package manager: ebpm

 see https://github.com/eunomia-bpf/ebpm for details.